Linear Models

 Statistical tests

 You’ve probably noticed that we’ve been relying on visual checks so far.
-In our view, this is often the best approach, as statistical tests for model assumptions can sometimes be overly stringent.
+In our view, this is often the best approach, as statistical tests for model assumptions can sometime be overly stringent.
 However, there may be situations where you need to provide statistical evidence to support your model assumptions.
 This often happens when a reviewer (let’s call them Reviewer 2, shall we?) insists on seeing numerical proof.
 Fortunately, easystats has got your back.

 Here are some examples of what you can use:

-Warning: Non-normality of residuals detected (p = 0.002).
+Warning: Non-normality of residuals detected (p < .001).

 To check the normality of our residuals and: